FAQs & More Information

 7. Can a short term lodging permit be transferred?

-Yes –for more information on transferring a short term lodging permit, click here.
+Yes, but permits are NOT automatically transferred with the sale of a property.
+For more information on transferring a short term lodging permit, click here.

 8. Does the City have rules for short term lodging?